airpwr/airpwr/README.md

-			shell, sh		Configures the terminal with the listed packages and starts a session exit			Ends the session and restores the previous terminal state load			Loads packages into the terminal transparently to shell sessions help, h			Displays syntax and descriptive information for calling pwr version, v		Displays this verion of pwr remove, rm		Removes package data from the local machine update			Updates the pwr command to the latest version
+			shell, sh		Configures the terminal with the listed packages and starts a session exit			Ends the session and restores the previous terminal state load			Loads packages into the terminal transparently to shell sessions home			Displays the pwr home path
+			help, h			Displays syntax and descriptive information for calling pwr version, v		Displays this verion of pwr remove, rm		Removes package data from the local machine update			Updates the pwr command to the latest version which			Displays the package version and digest where			Displays the package install path

 		-Packages <String[]>
 			A list of packages and their versions to be used in the fetch or shell command